tekumara/notes/network-monitoring.md

 sudo lsof -p 1234 -i -a
 ```

-To see what user-owned process is listening on port 8080
+To see what user-owned process is using 8080

 ```
-sudo lsof -iTCP:8080 -sTCP:LISTEN
+sudo lsof -i:8080
 ```

 ## nethogs (usage by process)